-So that you can access the beach more easily, there are 2 all-terrain beach wheelchairs available to hire.
-These can be booked in advance or on the day of your visit, and you can use the chairs for a maximum of 2 hours.
-Unfortunately there are no hoists available though.
+So that you can access the beach more easily, there are two all-terrain beach wheelchairs available to hire.
+These can be booked in advance or on the day of your visit, and you can use the chairs for a maximum of two hours.
+Unfortunately, there are no hoists available though.

 Find out more about accessibility in Brighton, including attractions and accommodation, on its website.

 Eden Project, Cornwall